marmelab/react-admin/docs/Upgrade.md

 ## Inputs Have Full Width By Default

-In the default theme, inputs now have full width by default.
-If this breaks your layout, you can revert to the previous behavior by unsetting the `fullWidth` default prop in the application theme.
+In the default theme, all inputs now have full width.
+This makes forms better looking by default, and facilitates custom form layouts as you can nest inputs under `<Grid>`.

+If this breaks your existing form layouts, you can revert to the previous style by resetting the `fullWidth` default prop in the application theme.
+To do so:

-If you didn't use a custom theme, you create one based on the default theme:
+- If you didn't use a custom theme, create one based on the default theme:

 ```diff
 -import { Admin } from 'react-admin';